Ella Riot: History

 In September 2009 Dosik left the group and relocated to California.
 Soon after guitarist Katzman and then in September 2010 bassist Carpenter left to pursue solo careers.
 Joe Dart filled in for Carpenter.
 Dart played bass on the 2011 Love Child EP.
 After Dart's departure from the group, in 2011 Matt Henninger became the next bass player.
 Katzman's departure in early 2010 marked the group's change from a seven-piece to a five-piece band.

 The band's remix of Kanye West's "Love Lockdown" earned high praise from Arjanwrites music blog, citing the use of live instruments as a reason.
 The band's remix of Todd Edwards' "I Might Be" was made for and released on a Scion A/V remix collection.
 The two tracks were later released on the 2010 The Remixes EP.
 As of July 2010 the band had performed over 250 shows in a two-year period.
 In August 2010 the band performed at Lollapalooza music festival.
 In December 2010, the band completed work on their second studio release Love Child EP.
 It was engineered by Oliver Strauss and recorded at Mission Sound studio in New York.

 In March 2011, My Dear Disco changed its name to Ella Riot, citing legal concerns and the old name's implied genre.
 The new name was in part a tribute to Ella Fitzgerald.
-In Greek, "Ella" means bright light or torch, and "Ella Riot" was a tribute to the goals and image of the band.
+In Greek, "Ella" means bright light or torch, and "Ella Riot" was a reference to the goals and image of the band.
 Shortly after the name change, Love Child EP was released in March 2011.
 Being a studio recording and final release, it was the band's second definitive work.
 An album review characterized the music as pop influenced by funk, techno and house, and called the approach "hardly doctrinaire".
 The band released a music video of the EP's fourth track "It Could Be".

 In September 2011, the band announced the decision to go into an indefinite hiatus, citing the need to develop other aspects of their lives.
 Soon after, Duncan and Chamuel as a duo released an album titled s/he.
 The album credits contributions by all then-current band members.
 As of 2013 eight band members had continued to make music as independent artists – Duncan, Lester, Chamuel, Katzman, Dosik, Dart, Carpenter and Gold.